EReL-MIR/EReL-MIR.github.io/index.md

 **All accepted papers will be published as workshop proceedings in the ACM Digital Library.**

-Paper submission, review, and acceptance decisions must be carried out through **OpenReview** (mandatory), using a workshop venue configured under the ACM MM 2026 parent venue; organizers will receive a support document with further details.

-The review process will be conducted by our program committee.
+The review process will be conducted by our workshop program committee.
 Selection depends on technical soundness and relevance to the workshop community.
 At least one author of each accepted paper must attend the workshop on-site and present their work.

 ## <a name='Important Dates' style="color: inherit; text-decoration: none; text-align: center;"> Important Dates </a>
 - Contribution Submission: **16-July**